aesophor/displayctl/README.md

 source ~/.functions
 ```

-Then you may logout current user session, restart X, and enjoy!
+Then you may logout current X session, restart X, and enjoy!

 ## Usage
 Some examples